How getting into Open Source has been awesome for me

 I can't count the number of emails I've received from recruiters to my GitHub email address alias.
 And by developing some street credibility on GitHub, people start paying attention and are interested in what you're working on and if you'd like to work on their problems full time.

 Some people you may have heard of who got their jobs this way: Brian Ford, Dan Abramov, and Sebastian McKenzie.
 But you don't have to make it big in open source to get noticed.
-Matt Apperson, Rahat Khanna, and Bram Borggreve and others each spent time making contributions to open source and have their jobs to thanks for it.
+Matt Apperson, Rahat Khanna, and Bram Borggreve and others each spent time making contributions to open source and have their jobs as a result.
 Certainly getting a job was not the reason these developers got into open source in the first place.
 But it's good for business in any case.

-It's notable that when I asked people if they had gotten their job for open source contributions, several mentioned they got their job from other community contributions like blog posts (Vjeux and johnlindquist) or speaking at conferences (Olivier Combe).
+It's notable that when I asked people if they had gotten their job for open source contributions, several mentioned they got their job from other community contributions like blog posts (Christopher Chedeau and John Lindquist) or speaking at conferences (Olivier Combe).
 While not code contributions, these are also valuable contributions to the open source community and I recommend you do this as well.

 One of the most rewarding experiences I get out of using and collaborating on open source comes from the relationships that I build with other developers facing many of the same problems I am.
 I have so much fun working with these amazing people.